Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 If a crewman is standing watch on the weather side of the bow, he will be subject to the constant beating of the ocean spray.
 He will be "under the weather."

-Vacation prices are per person, based on double occupancy, and do not include airfare except as noted on the itinerary pages.
+Our vacations are priced per person, based on double occupancy, and do not include airfare except as noted on the itinerary pages.
 Single room supplements and triple room reductions are listed where applicable; not all accommodation types are available on all vacations.
 We encourage full deposit early to secure your space and to protect the price of your vacation.
 Prices are subject to increase without notice, subject to the guarantees set forth below.

 If you purchase air through Avalon, an additional non-refundable air deposit ($300 per person for departures) is required to protect your air fare price.
 Please note that Avalon reserves the right to ticket passengers upon receipt of full land and air deposit.
 Thus any changes at your request made after receipt of your full deposit are subject to airline-imposed change fees and/or changes in airfare price.
 These fees are your responsibility to pay and will be required at time of request.
 This includes name changes or name alterations.